rafaelmartins/telegram-notify/README.md

 The command requires 2 environment variables:

-- `TELEGRAM_TOKEN`: Telegram Bot token, that identifies the bot to be used to send the notifications.
+- `TELEGRAM_NOTIFY_TOKEN`: Telegram Bot token, that identifies the bot to be used to send the notifications.
 To create it, talk to the `@BotFather` Telegram bot.
-- `TELEGRAM_CHAT_ID`: The numeric ID of the Telegram chat (user or group) to send the notifications to.
+- `TELEGRAM_NOFITY_CHAT_ID`: The numeric ID of the Telegram chat (user or group) to send the notifications to.
 To get it, use something like the `@getidsbot` Telegram bot.